Hadrien-Cr/DIR/Reinforcement_Learning/README.md

 ## Contents

 Inside this folder, you'll find:
 1. **Bandit Algorithms**: Implementation of different variations of the bandit algorithms.
-(Work in progress)
-2. **Q-Learning**: Implementation of the Q-learning algorithm for solving Markov Decision Processes. (work in progress)
+(Pending)

 ## Getting Started